remkoboschker/shop/design.md

-## routes
+## pages and routes

-all actions that need to be persisted have a route all views of repository state have a route, update automatically

-###customer views
+* The application keeps no state except for the user id and abilities.
+* The available actions on a page and access to a page is controlled through the ability.
+* Views update automatically as data changes using firedb.

+1. there are two home pages
-1. / promotions offer search and browse controls
+    1. / with the promotions, hero block and the collections
+    1. /keep with the urgent orders, low inventory, sales stats
+1. there are three master detail pages
+    1. /orders, /orders/:order-id
+    1. /customers, /customer/:customer-id
     1. /collections/:collection-id
-1. /colections/;collection-id/products/:product-id
-1. /basket
+1. the special basket page /basket
-1. /account
-1. /orders
-1. /orders/:order-id
-1. /reviews
-1. /reviews/:review-id
-1. /payment-received

-###customer actions
+1. the special search page /search/:query
+1. there are sixteen action pages
     1. /login
     1. /place-in-basket/:product-id
-1. /search/:query
     1. /place-order
     1. /change-account
-1. /place-review/:product-id
-1. /remove-review/:review-id

-###keep view

-1. /keep/search/:query
-1. /keep/orders
-1. /keep/orders/:order-id
-1. /keep/collections/:collection-id
-1. /keep/collections/:collection-id/products/:product-id
-1. /keep/collections/:collection-id/products/:product-id
-1. /keep/customers
-1. /keep/customers/:customer-id
-1. /keep/reviews

-###keep actions

-1. /login
+    1. /process-order/:order-id
-1. /keep/process-order/:order-id
+    1. /add-collection
-1. /keep/add-collection
+    1. /change-collection/
-1. /keep/change-collection/
+    1. /remove-collection
-1. /keep/remove-collection
+    1. /add-product
-1. /keep/add-product
+    1. /remove-product
-1. /keep/remove-product
+    1. /change-product
-1. /keep/change-product
+    1. /add-product-item/product-item-id
-1. /keep/add-product-item?product=:product-id
+    1. /remove-product-item/product-item-id
-1. /keep/remove-product-item?product=:product-id
+    1. /block-customer
-1. /keep/authorise-review
+    1. /add-shopkeeper
-1. /keep/block-review
+    1. /block-shopkeeper